Lightnicus/venjakob/docs/db.md

 #### Types
 - `QuoteWithDetails` - Complete quote with sales opportunity, variants, and counts
-- `QuoteVariantWithVersions` - Variant with language and versions
+- `QuoteVariantWithVersions` - Variant with language and versions (includes both variantDescriptor string and variantNumber integer)
-- `QuoteVersionWithPositions` - Version with positions and counts
+- `QuoteVersionWithPositions` - Version with positions and counts (versionNumber is integer)
 - `QuotePositionWithDetails` - Position with article or block details
 - `EditLockError` - Custom error for edit lock conflicts

+#### Schema Changes
+- **variantNumber**: Added integer field to `quoteVariants` table alongside existing `variantDescriptor` text field
+- **versionNumber**: Changed from text to integer type in `quoteVersions` table
+- Both number fields are used internally for sorting and calculations, while descriptor fields maintain backward compatibility

 ### Common Patterns